soasme/runflow/docs/concepts.md

 ### What is Flow for?

-In Runflow, task definition and flow definition are two separate of concerns.
+In Runflow, task and flow are two separate of concerns.
-The flow provides the arguments for a task execution but does not care how the tasks are executed.
+The flow does not care how the tasks are actually executed.

 Instead, it manages